brainiak/rtcloud-projects/mindeye/README.md

 2. Clone this repository with `git clone https://github.com/brainiak/rtcloud-projects.git`.
 This will create a folder `rtcloud-projects/`, containing MindEye and other projects.

 ### Installing uv environment
 We use uv, a fast Python package manager ([documentation](https://github.com/astral-sh/uv)) to manage Python versions and dependencies.
-You may be familiar with tools like conda and pip for package management; uv is a much faster and more modern alternative to these tools.
+You may be familiar with tools like conda and pip for package management; uv is a much faster and more modern alternative.
 We have exact versions of Python and all dependencies so you can reproduce the environment exactly.
 Even if you don't have Python installed on your system, uv will take care of this for you.

 1. Install uv
     * MacOS/Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`
     * Verify install using `uv --version`
+        * You may need to run `source $HOME/.local/bin/env` for uv to be a recognized command
 2. Create the environment
     1. `cd rtcloud-projects/mindeye/config`
     2. Run: `uv sync`.
 This will: